-The class BusinessKnowledgeModel is used to model a business knowledge model.
+The class Invocable is used to model an invocable element and the class BusinessKnowledgeModel is used to model a business knowledge model.

-BusinessKnowledgeModel is a concrete specialization of DRGElement and it inherits the name and optional id, description and label attributes from NamedElement.
+Invocable is a specialization of DRGElement and it inherits the name and optional id, description, and label attributes from NamedElement.
+BusinessKnowledgeModel is a specialization of Invocable from which it additionally inherits the variable attribute.